 IN LOVING MEMORY OF MR. LEE W. CYPRESS

 For more information about the Lee W. Cypress scholarship foundation please contact email@example.com

 In 1933 on the heels of the Great Depression Lee W. Cypress was born to Lucille Goodspeed in Marshall, Texas.
-At 6 years of age, they said farewell to Texas and left westbound for California looking for more opportunity settled in poverty-stricken Hunters Point, San Francisco.
+At six years of age, they said farewell to Texas and left westbound for California looking for more opportunity settled in poverty-stricken Hunters Point, San Francisco.
 Despite difficult economic times and widespread racism, Lucille taught her son the value of hard work, strength of character, and dedication that would lead to him to all his future successes.
 After graduating high school, Lee enlisted in the United States Air Force where he met a fellow comrade who suggested that upon honorable discharge, they should start a trucking company.
 Except, Lucille had different dreams for her son.
 After the Air Force, she enrolled her son in the University of San Francisco where he went on to complete his Bachelor of Science degree in Business Administration.
-After College, Lee worked for United Airlines repairing airplane engines.
-However, Lee did not forget his dreams of a Company, he started attending night school to learn how to drive a truck.
+After college, Lee worked for United Airlines repairing airplane engines.
+However, Lee did not forget his dreams of a company, he started attending night school to learn how to drive a truck.
 In 1969, while still employed by United Airlines, Lee started Cypress Trucking Company.
-By the early eighties, Lee had grown his dream into a multimillion-dollar Corporation and worked with every large furniture manufacturer in the world warehousing and distributing all their goods for the entire West Coast.
-Kimberly Sulsar started working in her Father’s trucking company at the age of 9 years old, and so began her grooming of taking over his legacy.
+By the early eighties, Lee had grown his dream into a multimillion-dollar corporation and worked with every large furniture manufacturer in the world warehousing and distributing all their goods for the entire west coast.
+Kimberly Sulsar started working in her father’s trucking company at the age of 9 years old, and so began her grooming of taking over his legacy.